 “We must tell the truth — we wouldn't be able to stop the war without direct talks with Russia,” Zelenskyy said.
 “We aren't afraid of a direct dialogue.”

-The Kremlin responded to Zelenskyy's remarks by reaffirming its long-held stance that Russia isn't a party to the conflict, describing the fighting in the east as a civil war.
+The Kremlin responded by reaffirming its long-held stance that Russia isn't a party to the conflict, describing the fighting in the east as a civil war.

 “The war in Donbas is Ukraine's internal business,” Kremlin spokesman Dmitry Peskov told reporters.
 “We know about the attempts to cast Russia as a party to the conflict, but it's not so.
 It's only possible to end the war in Donbas through talks between Ukrainians.”